THE GROWER PROGRAM

 Lastly, we organize and manage quarterly events at the pilot projects in order to build momentum and community support for the these beautiful landscapes.

-The Grower Program is a multi-year platform for growing capacity at the government and community levels to design, build, and maintain Productive Urban Landscapes.
+The Grower Program is an important part of the Fruitful Communities initiative, our plan for fighting climate change, feeding people, and growing green jobs.
+It grows capacity at the government and community levels to design, build, and maintain Productive Urban Landscapes.
 Here's what you can expect!

 In year two, we complete the department pilot training, and start the process of introducing curriculum into colleges and universities.

 Handing the baton

 In year three, we start the process of handing the process over the government, residents, and students.